michaelrios2015/Net-Pay-Project-1/README.md

 NOTE: Use setw( ) to get the tabular alignment.

-It's pretty basic just wanted to get us used to what computers can do and the like :)
+It's a fairly basic assignement designed to get us used to what computers can do and the like :)